vcheny/contrail-introspect-cli/README.md

 # contrail-introspect-cli
-This script provides a Contrail CLI command mainly for troublelshooting prupose.
-It retrieves XML output from introspect services provided by Contrail main components e.g. control, config and comptue(vrouter) nodes and makes them CLI friendly.
+This script provides a Contrail CLI command mainly for troubleshooting purpose.
+It retrieves XML output from introspect services provided by Contrail main components e.g. control, config and compute(vrouter) nodes and makes them CLI friendly.

 Contrail 2.22+ is supported.

 Note: Entire scripts is kept in one single file intentionally for easy use.

 ## How to run
-* Just like a regular pythoin script
+* Just like a regular python script
 * It can run remotely or directly from control/compute nodes
 * Python lib lxml and prettytable are required